itsjunetime/smserver/docs/API.md

 # The server's certificate is self-signed, so make to include the `verify` parameter in the request
 post(url, files=files_values, data=vals, verify=False)
 ```
+I've read that the value for `attachments` in `files_values` could be a list of tuples (a list of variables like `file` in the example above), but doing that has caused python to fail to post the request every time I've tried it, so I would recommend just iterating over each attachment and sending them individually.

 Sending a text with a subject and a photo from the camera roll:
 ```python